Am Tien "new" Entrance

 Am Tien lake

-A popular excursion is to walk around the modern pathway that surrounds the lake.
+A popular excursion is to walk around the modern paved path that surrounds the lake.
 The leisurely walk is a favorite of families and young people who come here for the spectacular setting and to soak in the medieval atmosphere.
 There are also many carefully maintained gardens of Bodhi trees and flower beds rife with the Petunias, Moss Roses and yellow daisies that are used to decorate the temple.

 The Dragon Cave